 Project work will enable you to enhance your skill in selecting a topic, preparing a project proposal, formulating tools for data collection, collecting data, and generating information for a report on a particular topic.
 Various methods are applied for different projects.
-The details on the case study and survey methods are briefly given below for your understanding.
+In addition to them, the details on the case study and survey methods are briefly given below for your understanding.